-Policy brief
+1 Policy brief

-In the Paris Agreement, which came into force in November 2016, the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) agreed to limit global warming to "well below 2°C above pre-industrial levels" and to make efforts to "limit the temperature rise to 1.5°C above pre-industrial levels".
-Achieving this temperature goal will depend on sufficient national action by all countries, which will have to be strengthened and accelerated on an ongoing basis, as laid down in the review mechanisms of the Paris Agreement.
+In the Paris Agreement (PA), which came into force in November 2016, the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) agreed to limit global warming to "well below 2°C above pre-industrial levels" and to make efforts to "limit the temperature rise to 1.5°C above pre-industrial levels".
+Achieving this temperature goal will depend on sufficient national action by all countries, which will have to be strengthened and accelerated on an ongoing basis, as laid down in the review mechanisms of the PA.
 The current reduction commitments of the states, including those of Germany and the EU, are not sufficient to achieve the objectives of the Paris Agreement (CAT, 2018).

 In the years prior to the 2009 United Nations Climate Change Conference in Copenhagen (COP15), the international community had an intensive discussion about suitable approaches for the regional allocation of greenhouse gas (GHG) reduction targets.
 Essential criteria that played a role in this discussion were the historical responsibility of the industrialised countries (in terms of cumulative GHG emissions caused), the mitigation capacity of the states (in terms of the level of development of the states, e. g. on HDI and GDP), the right to development (in terms of per capita emissions of GHG), technical and economic potentials for mitigation, as well as associated cost efficiency/welfare losses.
 However, the international community reached neither a consensus nor a compromise how to distribute the mitigation efforts.
+The PA, which stresses that contributions from the states2 have to reflect "the highest possible ambition" and "respective capabilities", has shifted the focus to emissions pathways that limit global warming to well below 2 °C, and undertaking effort to not exceed 1.5 °C.